Stay Together (Suede song): Release and promotion

 Suede first premiered the song at a four-city French tour in late 1993.
 There were many press interviews at the time, with Brett Anderson appearing on the front cover of Vox and Sky magazines.
 While in Scotland, The List and The Scotsman wrote lengthy features and interviews with the band to promote the band's Edinburgh gig at the Queen's Hall.
 Suede secured two performances on Top of the Pops.
 To promote the single the band embarked on a three-date mini-tour of Worthing, Blackpool and Edinburgh.

 "Stay Together" was released in the UK on 14 February 1994.
 The single was available in four formats: 7-inch vinyl and cassette, with the short version of "Stay Together" and B-side "The Living Dead"; 12-inch single with the full version of "Stay Together" and both B-sides; and CD single featuring both versions and both B-sides.
 The 12-inch single was issued in a limited edition (10,000) gatefold sleeve featuring a large band photo inside.
 The April issue of Select gave away a free cassette which included a piano version of "The Living Dead", recorded at Butler's flat on a 4-track.
 The single was released on Columbia Records ten weeks later in the US as a six-song EP 26 April 1994.
-The EP included the B-sides "Dolly" and "High Rising", released as part of previous UK single "So Young".
+The EP includes the B-sides "Dolly" and "High Rising", released as part of previous UK single "So Young".

 The single charted at No. 3 on the UK Singles Chart.
 This was the band's highest-charting single at the time, which was later matched by 1996 single "Trash".
 Although Anderson is very keen to downplay the success of the single, and considers the song as a rare moment in the band's career where "hype dictated its success."
 The single did not chart in the US, although it is considered to be the closest the band came to having a hit-single there.

 The promotional video for the song was filmed at Riverside Studios in London and directed by Jon Klein.
 In a commentary for the music video, Anderson walks out and returns after the video is over complaining about the video being filled with meaningless symbolism.
 The band felt that scenes of Butler hanging upside down and Anderson gagged are particularly misplaced considering the song's tone.
 During the video there are short clips of two jumpers about to fall from the roof of a tall building.
 There are also images of the Empire State Building and the World Trade Center in New York.